Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 suffering on both ends of the conflict.

-So given the unstoppable force of development and the immovable wall of sysadmin, a philosophical compromise was made.
+So given the unstoppable force of development and the immovable wall of sysadmin, an organizational compromise was made.
 This started out as many things with many names, but as the idea rippled throughout people's heads the name "devops" ended up sticking.
 Devops is a hybrid of traditional software development and systems administration.
 On paper this should be great.
 The silos will shrink.
 People will understand the limits and needs of the others.
+Managers will be able to have more flexible employees.

 Unfortunately though, a lot of the ideas behind devops and the overall philosophy really do require you to radically burn down everything and start from scratch.
 This tends to really not be conducive to engineering timetables and overall system stability during the age of turbulence.

 [What's the problem with burning everything down?
 Fire cleanses all things and purifies away the unworthy!](conversation://Numa/delet)